2014 Cook County, Illinois, elections: Cook County Board of Commissioners

-General election

 Cook County Board of Review

 In the 2014 Cook County Board of Review election, one seat, Democratic-held, out of its three seats was up for election.
 Incumbent Larry Rogers, Jr. was reelected.

 The Cook County Board of Review has its three seats rotate the length of terms.
 In a staggered fashion (in which no two seats have coinciding two-year terms), the seats rotate between two consecutive four-year terms and a two-year term.

 3rd district

 Incumbent third-term member Larry Rogers, Jr., a Democrat last reelected in 2012, was reelected, running unopposed in both the Democratic primary and general election.
 This election was to a four-year term.